On this Page

-Create targeted messages that Oculus will deliver to your users’ Notification Feed.
+You can create targeted messages that Oculus will deliver to your users’ Notification Feed in their 2D phone app.
 Notifications allow you to interact with your users outside of your app.

-Congratulate them for unlocking a rare achievement with an XP boost, notify them of an upcoming in-game event, or remind them that they have unused gems.
-The message you send is up to you.
+You can use notifications to congratulate users for unlocking a rare achievement with an XP boost, notify them of an upcoming in-game event, or remind them that they have unused gems.

 Notifications that you generate are displayed in the Notification Feed with the other Oculus notifications.
 Users are made aware of the notification by badging both on and in the mobile Oculus app.
 Then when the user interacts with your notification, your app will be launched for a deeper experience.